-"Problems that will result from future climate change, such as reduced yields - particularly in the tropics - price increases, loss of nutrient quality and disruptions in the supply chain will increasingly affect to food security, ”said Priyadarshi Shukla, co-chair of IPCC Working Group III.
+“Problems that will result from climate change in the future, such as reduced yields —particularly in the tropics—, increased prices, loss of nutrient quality, and disruptions in the supply chain, will increasingly affect to food security,” said Priyadarshi Shukla, co-chair of IPCC Working Group III.

-"We will see different effects depending on the country, but the consequences will be more drastic in low-income countries in Africa, Asia, Latin America and the Caribbean," he explained.
-The report finds that about a third of the food produced is spoiled or wasted.
+“We will see different effects depending on the country, but the consequences will be more drastic in low-income countries in Africa, Asia, Latin America and the Caribbean,” he explained.
+The report finds that approximately one third of the food produced is spoiled or wasted.

-"Some eating patterns require more water and land and cause more heat-trapping gas emissions compared to other alternatives," said Debra Roberts, co-chair of IPCC Working Group II.
+“Some dietary patterns require more water and land and cause, compared to other alternatives, more emissions of heat-trapping gases,” said Debra Roberts, co-chair of IPCC Working Group II.

-“Balanced diets based on plant-based foods (such as coarse grains, legumes, fruits and vegetables) and animal-produced foods produced sustainably in systems that generate few greenhouse gas emissions present greater opportunities for adaptation to climate change and limiting its effects, "he said.
+“Balanced diets based on foods of plant origin (such as coarse grains, legumes, fruits and vegetables) and foods of animal origin produced sustainably in systems that generate low greenhouse gas emissions present greater opportunities for adaptation to climate change and of limitation of its effects”, he pointed out.

-The document recommends the implementation of "policies that reduce food waste and influence the choice of certain food options", in a direct allusion to consuming less meat in order to reduce the obese or overweight population, which is close to 2.000 million people.
+The document recommends the implementation of "policies that reduce food waste and influence the choice of certain food options", in a direct allusion to consuming less meat in order to reduce the obese or overweight population, close to to 2.000 billion people.

 According to the report, wasted between an 25 and an 30 per cent of the food produced on the planet, so combating this problem can reduce the pressure to reduce forests and increase agricultural land, thus contributing to a reduction of CO2 emissions (the main gas causing the greenhouse effect).

-It is also proposed to return to agricultural, livestock and forestry practices of traditional indigenous populations, since according to the document "their experience can contribute to the challenges presented by climate change, food security, biodiversity conservation and combatting desertification ».
+It is also proposed to resume agricultural, livestock and forestry practices of traditional indigenous populations, since according to the document "their experience can contribute to the challenges presented by climate change, food security, biodiversity conservation and the fight against desertification ”.